History of Gaza: Alexander, Ptolemies and Seleucids

+of the sacred and inviolable [city] of the Gazans'".
+These coins testify to the special status the people in the city of Gaza enjoyed under Seleucid rule.

 Nabateans and Hasmoneans

+The Kingdom of Nabataea controlled much of the trade routes in and around Gaza throughout the Hellenistic period including a 170 km stretch of road that ran between Petra and Gaza through the Arabah and other Nabataean cities in the Negev like Oboda and Elusa known as the King's Way (ضرب السلطان).
+Gaza City served as the Mediterranean port of the Nabateans, with caravans arriving also carrying incense from Elath on the Red Sea.

-In the 1st century BCE and the first half of that century, it was the Mediterranean port of the Nabateans, whose caravans arrived there from Petra or from Elath on the Red Sea.
-In 96 BCE, the Hasmonean king Alexander Jannaeus besieged the city for a year, which had sided with Ptolemy IX Soter against him.
-The inhabitants, who had hoped for help from the Nabataean king Aretas II, were killed and their city destroyed by Jannaeus when Aretas did not come to their aid.
+Traditional historical accounts, citing Josephus say that in 96 BCE, the Hasmonean king Alexander Jannaeus besieged Gaza for a year, which had sided with Ptolemy IX Soter against him.
+According to Josephus, the inhabitants, who had hoped for help from the Nabataean king Aretas II, were killed and their city destroyed by Jannaeus when Aretas did not come to their aid.
+However, recent numismatic evidence indicates his account of the events may be greatly exaggerated, as several coins with the Gaza mint mark (an Aramaic m) are dated to 95-94 BCE, as well as 78-77 BCE.

-Roman period
+Roman Palestine

-Gaza was rebuilt by consul Aulus Gabinius after it was incorporated into the Roman Empire in 63 BCE, under the command of Pompey Magnus.
-Roman rule brought six centuries of relative peace and prosperity to the city—which became a busy port and locus of trade between the Middle East and Africa.
+Josephus says Gaza was rebuilt by consul Aulus Gabinius after it was incorporated into the Roman Empire in 63 BCE, under the command of Pompey Magnus.
+It was the southernmost city of Roman Syria and Palestine and bordered to the east and south by Arabs not ruled by the empire.
+Roman rule brought six centuries of relative peace and prosperity to the city - resuming its role as a locus of trade between the Middle East and Africa.
+Gaza had two major ports; one at Maiuma and the other at Anthedon.
+Ard-al-Moharbeen necropolis, a cemetery with remains dating between the 1st and 3rd centuries CE discovered in 2022, is thought to have served as the burial place for the latter's inhabitants.

 Herod; First Roman-Jewish war

 Gaza was granted to Herod the Great by Roman emperor Augustus in 30 BCE, where it formed a separate unit within his kingdom; and Cosgabar, the governor of Idumea, was in charge of the city's affairs.
 On the division of Herod's kingdom, it was placed under the proconsul of Syria.
-After Herod's death in 4 BCE, Augustus annexed it to the Province of Syria.
+After Herod's death in 4 BCE, Augustus annexed it to the province of Syria.
 In 66 CE, Gaza was burned down by Jews during their rebellion against the Romans.
 However, it remained an important city; even more so after the destruction of Jerusalem by Titus the following year.
 Titus passed through Gaza on his march toward to Jerusalem, and again in his return.
 Following Jerusalem's fall, captives were sold into slavery in Gaza.
 The establishment of the Roman province of Arabia Petraea in 106 CE restored trade links with Petra and Aila.